Capacity (Competence) Determination and Informed Consent

 - A legal determination of abilities, performed by a court judge

-- Involves medical information, but not limited to medical issues
+- Involves medical information but does not need to be limited to only medical issues

-- Any treating health care provider can evaluate capacity, including the provider also obtaining informed consent or a psychiatrist or neuropsychiatric consultant
+- Any treating health care provider can evaluate capacity, including the provider also obtaining informed consent (although a psychiatrist or neuropsychiatric consultant is often asked to weigh in, other health care providers can determine capacity).

 - Medical capacity is determined by: